 Appraisers are used to determine the value of a business during a divorce.
 A common approach is to use an income approach.
 Using this method, the business’s worth is determined by its current value compared to its potential future earnings.
 Another way is to use fair market value.
 This compares the business to others like it within the market to determine a fair interest value.

 Bringing divorce and business ownership into the same conversation can be worrisome and stressful.
 It likely brings up more questions and answers.
-If you own a business and are facing a divorce, let an attorney with the knowledge and experience answer your questions.
+If you own a business and are facing a divorce, let a Rochester divorce attorney with the knowledge and experience answer your questions.
 At Trotto Law Firm, P.C., our team can help you protect what you have worked so hard to build.
 Contact our offices today.

 Contact us today using our consultation form below: